spacetelescope/drizzlepac/doc/source/catalog_generation.rst

     skewness = 3.0 * (mean - median) / rms

-The skewness compares a sample distribution with a normal distribution where the larger the absolute value of the skewess, the more the sample distribution differs from a normal distribution.
+The skewness compares a sample distribution with a normal distribution where the larger the absolute value of the skewness, the more the sample distribution differs from a normal distribution.
 The skewness is computed in this context to aid in determining whether it is worth computing the background by other means.